The Insurance and Reinsurance Law Review: Germany

 Pursuant to Section 215 VVG, the insured is entitled to sue the insurer at the place where the insured is based.
 The court at the insured's place of business is exclusively competent for claims against it.
 The parties are free to deviate from this in respect of large risks, although this has not yet been confirmed in judgments.
 In any event, Regulation (EU) No. 1215/2012 of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, which is applicable if a person domiciled in a Member State is sued in another Member State, prevails.

-Any agreements on the applicable law are subject to Regulation (EC) No. 593/2008 of 17 June 2008 on the law applicable to contractual obligations (Rome I), which will not be dealt with as Germany directly applies this Regulation as part of European law.
+Any agreements on the applicable law are subject to the Rome I Regulation,54 which will not be dealt with as Germany directly applies this Regulation as part of European law.

 Alternative dispute resolution, especially mediation, is still developing in Germany, although normally on an ad hoc basis rather than as a contractually agreed requirement.